Customise Existing Terraform Templates

 • terraform apply is used to accept changes and apply them against real infrastructure.

-• After successfully running these commands we are able to set up the infra in aws.
-We are able to see the config file which is used to deploy the environment.
+• After successfully running these commands we can set up the infra in aws.
+We can see the config file which is used to deploy the environment.

-• Want to destroy the terraform use the below command.
+• To destroy the terraform, use the below command.

 terraform destroy